rikosintie/Discovery/usage.md

 (Discovery)
 ```

-If you want to be prompted for password add `-p 1`.
-If you don't use -p 1 you must set an environment variable cyberARK wit the password.
+If you want to be prompted for a password add `-p 1`.
+If you don't use -p 1 you must set an environment variable cyberARK with the password.
+That is covered above in the "password" section.
 If you want to enable ssh logging add `-l 1`.
 You would do that if you are getting "time out" errors.

 The minimum is to use -s for the site: